huridocs/uwazi-documentation/sysadmin-docs/set-up-pdf-paragraphs-extraction.md

 # Set up the PDF Paragraphs Extraction

 PDF Paragraphs Extraction is a Machine Learning service that connects to Uwazi.
 This service receives PDFs and outputs the text and the positions of the PDFs' paragraphs.

-To set up this service in Uwazi follow these steps:
+To set up this service in Uwazi, follow these steps:

 1. Set up the service: instructions [here](https://github.com/huridocs/pdf_paragraphs_extraction)
 2. Set up a [Redis server](https://redis.io/)
-3. Configure Redis in Uwazi using the following environment variables
+3. Configure Redis in Uwazi using the following environment variables:

    ```
    export REDIS_HOST=[redis_host]